Family Days at the Gallery: March School Holiday Edition

 Price: $5 per participant, registration required

 Please note that all children must be accompanied by at least one adult.
+This programme is recommended for children aged 4 to 8.

 If you’re planning to spend a few hours at the Gallery, there are plenty of family-friendly dining options to keep everyone fueled.
 Bakery Brera serves up buttery croissants, tartlets, mille-feuille, fresh sourdough sandwiches and more — perfect for a mid-morning treat or a quick bite between activities.
 For something heartier, Kopi 1930 brings Singapore’s beloved kopi culture to life with laksa, mee siam, kaya butter toast and their signature UFO buns.
 If you prefer a modern brunch, Twenty Eight Café offers a cosy spot for fluffy pancakes, shakshouka and hearty sandwiches that both kids and adults will enjoy.